Nancy Mason MacLellan, Lucy Lach, and Frank Gavin Location: Rose-Fuchsia Room (map)

 Lucy Lach (moderator), Ali Martens, Lori Seller, Samadhi Mora Severino, and Barb Galuppi

 Many study-eligible participants choose not to participate in research, and they might decline because of issues with the protocol, participating would be inconvenient, or other reasons.
 Researchers aim to recruit participants as efficiently and sensitively as possible, but could an open discussion about recruitment practices lead to higher recruitment rates and more satisfied participants?

 Format: In this panel discussion, 2 parents of patients representing different pediatric age groups will join 2 researchers (coordinator, ethicist) to provide their perspectives on recruitment.

 Objectives: 1.
-Learn strategies from the patients themselves about what to do to improve recruitment.
+Learn strategies from the parents themselves about what to do to improve recruitment.
 2. Learn how researchers and administrators approach recruitment.
-3. Assess whether there is a gap that can be closed between the needs of the patients and the strategies of the researchers.
+3. Assess whether there is a gap that can be closed between the needs of the parents and the strategies of the researchers.

 STAKEHOLDER ENGAGEMENT: WHERE ARE WE IN OUR QUEST FOR SOCIAL CHANGE?